-ANNUAL REPORT

 Contents

 Introduction 4

 Chairman's Message 5

 Message from Chief Councillor Tim Flannery and CEO Amanda McKenzie 6

 Our Landmark Reports 8

 FEATURED REPORTS:

-Australia's Electricity Sector: Ageing, Inefficient & Unprepared 9

-Be Prepared: Climate Change and the Australian Bushfire Threat 10

-Australia's Electricity Sector: Ageing, Inefficient & Unprepared 12

-Shaping The Media Discussion 13

-Media Highlights 14

-Our Incredible Community 15

-Accessible Online Content 16

-Fundraising and Finances 17

-Expenditure 18

-Our Team 20

-Appreciation 22

-Page 3 C

-Introduction

-After the Climate Commission was abolished, thousands of Australian's chipped in to Australia's biggest crowd-funding campaign.
+Australia's Electricity Sector: Ageing, Inefficient & Unprepared 9 Be Prepared: Climate Change and the Australian Bushfire Threat С Australia's Electricity Sector: Ageing, Inefficient & Unprepared 2 Shaping The Media Discussion Media Highlights 14 Our Incredible Community 16 Accessible Online Content Fundraising and Finances Expenditure 20 Our Team 22 Appreciation -------------- Introduction After the Climate Commission was abolished, thousands of Australian's chipped in to Australia's biggest crowd-funding campaign.
 More than 16,000 Founding Friends of the Council helped us raise \$1.1 million in just over a week.
-Thanks to this huge wave of community support, our dedicated team relaunched as the new, independent Climate Council on 23 September 2013.

-The Council exists to provide independent, authoritative climate change information to the Australian public.
+Thanks to this huge wave of support, our dedicated team relaunched as the new, independent Climate Council on 23 September 2013.
+The Council exists to provide independent authoritative climate change information to the Australian public.
 Why?
 Because our response to climate change must be based on the best science available.
 We're a fast growing organisation made up of expert Councillors, staff, volunteers and supporters.
 Together we are doing everything we can to spread independent and accurate information on climate change.

-Chairman's Message

-The Climate Council has emerged as a unique and dynamic organisation, which performs the critical role of providing independent and accurate climate change information to the Australian public.

-Following our launch in September 2013, and the incredible support that we received from the Australian public, the Council has been able to provide millions of Australians with climate change information through the media, online and in person through briefings, events and forums.
+Chairman's Message The Climate Council has emerged as a unique and dynamic organisation, which performs the critical role of providing independent and accurate climate change information to the Australian public.
+Following its launch in September 2013, and the incredible support that we received from the Australian public through the biggest crowd-funding campaign in Australian history, the Council has released 11 landmark reports, and engaged with millions of Australians through the media, online and in person through briefings, events and forums.
 As inaugural Chairman, I am immensely proud of the achievements of the Climate Council in its first year.
 The Board, Councillors and staff have worked tirelessly over the past year to build a robust and high impact organisation.
 In a very short amount of time the Climate Council has built a reputation as a credible authority on climate change both nationally and internationally.
 It is important to recognise the vital role that the Climate Council plays in communicating independent, accurate and up-to-date climate science to the Australian public.
 2013 was Australia's hottest year on record, and this is the critical decade to respond to climate change.
-When the former Climate Commission was

-abolished in September 2013, the Australian public was left without an independent, credible and highly visible authority on climate change.
+When the former Climate Commission was abolished in September 2013, the Australian public was left without an independent, credible and highly visible authority on climate change.
 The Climate Council has done a formidable job in filling the gap, re-launching as an independent not-forprofit organisation, which is driven by community donations.
 As inaugural Chairman, I am immensely proud of the achievements of the Climate Council in its first year.
 It has been an incredibly exciting first year with the Climate Council.
 My special thanks goes to my fellow Directors, the Climate Councillors, and to our members, staff and volunteers.
 On behalf of the Board, I am pleased to present the Climate Council's first annual report to our supporters, members and Founding Friends.